TeamRizu/outfox-wikijs/dev/actors/actortypes/actorframe.md

 Because lua tables can be concatenated (added) to each other, so can ActorFrames.

-This can allow for programatically creating [Actor](/en/dev/actors/actortypes/actor) in batches as needed.
+This can allow for programmatically creating [Actor](/en/dev/actors/actortypes/actor) in batches as needed.

 However, if one does not plan on creating [Actor](/en/dev/actors/actortypes/actor) programmaticly, then a simple `return Def.ActorFrame{...` is all that's needed.
 Storing it into a local variable that gets returned will waste resources.